balanced-dev/yuzu-docs/docs/delivery/rendering.md

 # Template rendering

-In Yuzu there are three ways to render templates, in a razor view, output from a controller or a new view engine (coming soon).
+In Yuzu there are two ways of rendering templates; in a razor view or output from a controller.

 The option we use the most is rendering in a razor view.
 This is because it's easy to implement, understand and doesn't require a rebuild after a change.
 We have created a couple of Html helpers for this purpose.